ivanovich18/team-collab/README.md

 <img style="float: right;" src="img/submit-pull-request.png" alt="submit pull request" />

-I will soon merge all of the changes you made into the main branch of this project.
+We will soon merge all of the changes you made into the main branch of this project.
 Once the changes have been merged, you will receive a notification.

 ## What a NICE!

 Congratulations!
-You have successfully completed the typical process of forking, cloning, editing, and submitting a pull request that is commonly used by contributors.
+You have successfully completed the usual process of forking, cloning, editing, and submitting a pull request that is commonly used by contributors.

 Join our club and let's grow together!
 [Join GDSC CTU](https://gdsc.community.dev/cebu-technological-university/).